-- Our information sheets and consent forms can be used for the affiliate registry as well as the Core Registry
+- Our information sheets and consent forms can be used for the affiliate registry as well as our Core Registry

-- Data entered in the Core Registry can be shared with the affiliate registry
+- Data entered in our Core Registry can be shared with the affiliate registry

-- Greater visibility of the affiliate registry through the EuRRECa/EuRR-Bone channels of dissemination
+- The affiliate registry will have greater visibility through the EuRRECa/EuRR-Bone channels of dissemination

 - Greater likelihood of sustaining high quality detailed condition registries

 - Opportunities to exchange experiences on the activities and sharing methodological tools for improving the registry quality